uiuc-arc/parallely/readme.md

 Parallely
 ======

-Parallely, is a programming language and a system for verification of approximations in parallel message-passing programs.
+Parallely is a programming language and a system for verification of approximations in parallel message-passing programs.
 Parallely’s language can express various software and hardware level approximations that reduce the computation and communication